ValentinHerrmann/sql-comparer/README.md

 - Fixed linebreak problems: Linebreaks are now converted into whitespaces before parsing where tokens

 ### V 0.1.6 + V 0.1.7
-- Fixed import error to ensure imports working in different environemnts
+- Fixed import error to ensure imports working in different environments

 ### V 0.1.4 + V 0.1.5
 - V0.1.5 is just a reupload of V 0.1.4